TH3CHARLie/th3charlie.github.io/_posts/2020-08-09-gsoc-weekly-report.md

 The following posts will be a stack, it always starts with the newest update.

 <!--more-->

+## Week 11: 2020-08-02 ~ 2020-08-08

+This week we firstly introduced `GetElementPtr`, an op to compute. the address of a field of an aggregate type.
+With this added, we then transformed `builtins.len` for list primitive into the low-level style, which was originally represented as a custom inline function.
+We also defined both `PyObjet` and `PyVarObject` to provide type information for struct-access ops.
+The successful merge of this op shows our new design has the expressiveness to handle ops related with structs, pointers and etc.

+Besides this, we also started to clean up the registry file-by-file, eliminating the remaining old-style ops.

+As a summary, this week we have the following PRs:

+- [[mypyc] Allow extra integer constant as the last argument to a C call](https://github.com/python/mypy/pull/9251), merged
+- [[mypyc] Merge most generic ops](https://github.com/python/mypy/pull/9258), merged
+- [[mypyc] Introduce GetElementPtr](https://github.com/python/mypy/pull/9260), merged
+- [[mypyc] Implement builtins.len primitive for list](https://github.com/python/mypy/pull/9271), merged
+- [[mypyc] Clean up unused int op definitions](https://github.com/python/mypy/pull/9276), merged

 ## Week 10: 2020-07-27 ~ 2020-08-01

 This week we place our focus on implementing groundwork to represent C structures in mypyc, which eventually helps us to transform the primitive ops that rely heavily on C macros to the new low-level style.